 Need an image?
 Don’t do a Google image search.
 Many of those images are subject to copyright.

 Instead, find what you need on Pixabay.
 You might have to get creative with your searches from time to time, but you can usually find an appropriate image for your social media post.

 Pixabay is also integrated with Canva, so you can pull the images directly into your designs.

 If you are still looking for that perfect image for your post, check out Unsplash.

 One of the nice features of this site (in addition to creative images) is the ability to pull pictures into collections that you can come back to later.
-It works really well when you want to look at several options before you make a final decision or when you seek related or stylistically similar images for a project.
+It works well when you want to look at several options before you make a final decision or when you seek related or stylistically similar images for a project.

 If you have been paying attention, you will notice that LIVE video is all the rage on social media right now.
-And it is not going anywhere.
-While you can go LIVE directly from your device, BeLive is a fantastic tool to take your LIVE broadcasts to the next level.

 The best feature is the ability to do a video with people in other locations at the same time.
-You can get a lot out of the free version, or upgrade to add your own branding and have more features available to you.
+You can get a lot out of the free version, or upgrade to add your branding and have more features available to you.

 Do you want to be able to share the latest news about subjects that are important to your audience?
 Google Alerts makes it easy to stay on top of what is new.
 You can set up searches and choose whether to receive them in a digest once a day or as they happen.